Algebraic solutions of linear differential equations: an arithmetic approach: Several natural differential equations have algebraic solutions

 \section{Several natural differential equations have algebraic solutions}

 As we have just seen in \cref{sec:intro}, although in general the solutions $y(x)$ of \eqref{eq:lineardiff} are transcendental functions (e.g., $y(x) = \exp(x)$ and $y(x) = \log(1-x)$), it may happen sometimes that they are algebraic.
-Most of the examples given in \cref{sec:intro} were ``academic examples'', in the sense they they were simple and constructed to illustrate the exposition.
-In this section, we give several examples (of different nature) showing that it is not quite unusual that natural linear differential equations arising ``in practice'' do possess algebraic solutions.
-Sometimes this is so for well-understood reasons, sometimes the explanations are still mysterious, either ad-hoc or completely missing.
+Most of the examples given in \cref{sec:intro} were ``academic examples'', in the sense that they were simple and constructed to illustrate the exposition.

+The aim of this section is to give evidences showing that linear differential equations naturally appear in many areas of mathematics, including algebra, combinatorics and number theory.
+In all these settings, we shall see examples of differential equations that admit algebraic solutions and others that do not, demonstrating that both behaviors are common and deserve our attention.
+Hence, besides its beauty and intrinsic fundamental nature, being able to recognize whether a given D-finite function is algebraic or not appears as an important question, likely to have profound applications.